Skip to content

 • Ongoing litigation: The ACLU and civil rights partners continue to litigate rollbacks that target DEI, equity strategies, and culturally responsive practices.

-Equity infrastructure, strategies, and practices cannot be erased by executive order.
+Minnesota’s legal commitment to equity infrastructure, strategies, and practices cannot be erased by executive order.
 Courts have affirmed that these directives conflict with civil rights law and are unenforceable.

 • The Minnesota Constitution Article XIII, Section 1